-In the Agile, ruling as we know it in the traditional sense is not appreciated.
-In the Agile environment manager or Scrum Master in other words considered as a servant leader that leads people by example and acts from the best intentions to the organization and team.
-And only in a very unusual case, it’s admissible that manager or Scrum Master, in other words, would act solely based on the privileges empowered by role.
-That is why there are a lot of gossips and uncertainties whether to consider the Scrum Master as a manager or not.
+In Agile, ruling as we know it in the traditional sense is not appreciated.
+In the Agile environment manager or Scrum Master in other words considered to be a servant leader that leads people by example and acts with the best intentions for the organization and team.
+And only in a very unusual case, it’s admissible that a manager or Scrum Master, in other words, would act solely based on the privileges empowered by the role.
+That is why there are a lot of gossips and uncertainties about whether to consider the Scrum Master as a manager or not.

 So, is Scrum Master is a management role?
 Yes, it is!